How to Check Status on a Green Card?

 Even if you were already in the United States when you applied for your Green Card, you are permitted to stay in the U.S. while you wait for your Green Card application to be processed.

-You will not have to leave during the approval process if you presented yourself to an agent at the border rather than applying before your arrival.
+You will not have to leave during the approval process if you present yourself to an agent at the border rather than applying before your arrival.
 Be sure to keep your address updated with USCIS so you can receive all notices and, hopefully, your green card.

 Sign Up for Our Newsletter